DarkInventor/WindowsAssistant/README.md

 3) To install pyaudio use pip install PyAudio-0.2.11-cp37-cp37m-win_amd64.whl
 4) If you need repulsor sound in starting then remove the commented code

 Note:- Code will only work if it will find a virtual environment.
-So do not forget to create a virtual environment.
+So do not forget to create a virtual environment